 ©2022.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM.
 This article is subject to the disclaimers found here.

 Michael Schwarzmann has over 17 years experience providing advisory services to companies and their constituents, utilizing his legal and financial background to assist in identifying issues and implementing meaning value-added solutions.
 Michael has assisted clients in developing and evaluating business and turnaround plans, analyzing financial and operational performance, and formulating successful strategies to preserve or…

 David Gottlieb, CPA, is a partner and the Bankruptcy and Insolvency services leader in Crowe’s Financial Advisory Services.
 Based in Los Angeles, he has more than 32 years of experience providing bankruptcy, insolvency, litigation support, and forensic accounting services.
 He has worked with clients in professional services, manufacturing, import-export, wholesale and retail sales, healthcare, hospitality,…

-Location, Location, Location – Where to File Bankruptcy
+Location, Location, Location – How to Choose a Bankruptcy Venue

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.